JamisonHolt/linted-paths/README.md

 # linted-paths

+**⚠️ EXPERIMENTAL PROJECT - WORK IN PROGRESS ⚠️**

-A TypeScript linter for static analysis of file system operations with complementary runtime validation functions.
-The goal is to make scripts more stable with less testing required by ensuring all path operations are statically analyzed and validated using named types.
+This is an experimental TypeScript linter for static analysis of file system operations with complementary runtime validation functions.
+I vibed this up as a starting point to test in a different project and will probably make a ton of changes in the future as I discover bugs.
+AI is pretty terrible at "thinking" of edge cases, so I expect most edge cases to be unhandled

+**Important Notes:**
+- This package is currently **untested** and **AI-written**
+- It is in active development and may have bugs or incomplete features
+- Not recommended for production use until proper testing and validation
+- The API may change significantly between versions

 ## Overview